[This is part of a series on the KISS Canvas]

 In a Nutshell

 And so was born the KISS (Keep It Super Simple) Canvas.
 Each key stakeholder (payers, users, channel partners, etc.) gets their own row.
 Read the columns in each row from left to right and you’ll find the facts of the business model layed out in a logical narrative structure.
 In fact, it tells the story of your business, as you would in a good pitch.
-The bottom of the canvas holds the “waterfall of wisdom” where you store your invalidated hypothesis, so you can easily remember and tell the story of what you’ve learned in your startup journey.
 No map required.

-And today, after 3 years of field testing, I’m proud to roll out version 3!
-It has two variants.
-The first is…
+And today, after 4 years of field testing, I’m proud to roll out version 4!

 - Pains – What problems do they have?

 - Value Proposition – What do you offer?

 - Benefits – What promises are you making to your customers?

 - Competitors – Who else is solving the problem?

 - Advantages – How are you superior at solving the problem?